Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/06/html-5-url-input-can-be-quite-strict.md

 - www.stevefenton.co.uk
 - stevefenton.co.uk

 So you may want to help your users by giving them some appropriate place-holder text, a good label for the input field or by partly completing the field with”http://”.
+Alternatively, use a text input with a validation pattern to make users lives easier.